Reason is Fallible

 and lean not on your own understanding."
 Why would Charlotte Mason feel this particular verse was so important to reference in her twenty principles?
 One thing to consider is the time period during which Charlotte Mason lived.
 She was alive during the Industrial Revolution and inventions such as the steam engine, typewriters and telegraphs and countless other advances made during CM's lifetime no doubt impacted her decision to intentionally point out and remind us that no matter how much we humans invent, advance and understand the world around us - our reasoning is imperfect.
 Proverbs 3:5 says to Trust in the Lord with all your heart.
 If we're leaning too much on our own understanding, our own reasoning abilities, we are failing to trust the Lord with all of our heart.

 She goes on to say that the function of reasoning or logic is to essentially prove one of two things: 1) a mathematical truth or 2) an initial idea.
-She also admits that reason is no more reliable than when it comes to mathematics.
+She also admits that reason is most reliable than when it comes to mathematics.
 In volume 4, entitled Ourselves she writes, "Never are the operations of Reason more delightful and more perfect than in mathematics.
 Here men do not begin to reason with a notion which causes them to lean to this side or to that.
 By degrees, absolute truth unfolds itself.
 We are so made that truth, absolute and certain truth, is a perfect joy to us; and that is the joy that mathematics afford."²

 However, at the end of her 16th principle Charlotte Mason warns that we should not always rely on our reasoning when it comes to proving an initial idea to be true.
 She explains this is because our reason is not necessarily impartial and will automatically try to prove initial ideas to be true whether they are right or wrong.
 She explaines, "the reasoning power, acting in a more or less mechanical and involuntary manner, does not necessarily work towards the morally right conclusion.
 All that reason does for us is to prove, logically, any idea we choose to entertain....